matplotlib/governance/governance.md

 size (including the PL) is between 5 and 7.
 If a class gets too small, an additional member must be recruited.

-All former Council members can be considered for membership again at any time in the future, like any other Project Contributor.
+All former Council members can be considered for membership again at anytime in the future, like any other Project Contributor.
 Retired Council members will be listed on the project website, acknowledging the period during which they were active in the Council.